 - All funds must be spent within 12 months from the grant offer.

-- Only one application can be submitted per group or society per funding round and for only one category.
+- Only one application can be submitted per group or society per funding round.

 - Any conflicts of interest must be identified on the application form.